cyberhiten/Docker-vuln-mgmt/README.md

 ## Docker vulnerability management using OSS tools

-I have performed a POC of vulnerability scan on 30+ Docker images using Trivy (default scan option).
+I have done Vunerability scan of 30+ Docker images using Trivy & Grype (Anchore CLI earlier) .
 My current goal is to perform similar scans using various OSS tools like Trivy, Anchore, Clair among others.
-My objective is to perform bulk scans of 30 images locally using these OSS tools.

 ##### _This is not a how-to doc , but I will share the bash commands & my history file_